-apartment where she lived with rifriend.
+upon return from 1960 trip, reported details of KG3 approaches in 1958 and 1960, denying acceptance of Soviet proposals of apartment where she lived with rlfriend.
 TAYLOR and the maid me intimate; however, no comising photographs were taken er apartment as the KGB pread to lure him to a different tment which was better suited this purpose.
-By studying his acter, the maid learned that ough not a Communist, TAYLOR sympathetic toward the people way of life in the USSR.
-At point it was decided to insert LAPOV into the operation ctly.
-To accomplish this, LAPOV contacted the agent's girlnd and recruited her as an opional contact.
-An evening y was then arranged at the maid's tment, and KOSOLAPOV was introd to TAYLOR as a friend of the friend.
-It was KOSOLAPOV's inion to develop TAYLOR further make a thorough assessment with deological approach being the 1 objective.
+By studying his acter, the maid learned that ough not a Communist, TAYLOR sympathetic toward the people way of life in the USSR. point it was decided to insert LAPOV into the operation To accomplish this, ctly.
+LAPOV contacted the agent's girlnd and recruited her as an opional contact.
+An evening y was then arranged at the maid's Ement, and KOSOLAPOV was introd to TAYLOR as a friend of the It was KOSOLAPOV's infriend. ion to develop TAYLOR further make a thorough assessment with deological approach being the 1 objective.
 This was toward end of TAYLOR's tour.
-KOSO-V never mot him again, and e was no recruitment approach. as NOSENKO's opinion that no mpt was made to recruit TAYLOR his time partly because the did not want to jeopardize more important STORSBERG case Part V.E.3.c.) by risking a p. " The case was turned over he First Chief Directorate when QR was reassigned from Moscow.
-THE SERET mrson, John: In 1957 or 1959, an racan professor named THOMPSON, a chalist in Russian laterature or hisbecame involved with Tamara KUNGA-A a KGB agent within Inturist.
-Alugh Professor TROMPSON had intimate tions with KUNGAROVA and photographs placquired, he was not approached recruited by the KGB.
-It was planned ontinue assessment of THOMPSON and Redditional grounds for recruitment it returned to the USSK.
-He did not un, however, and NOSEDRO, after wing the file (date not give); memorated that the case be retired dB Archives.
+V never met him again, and e was no recruitment approach. as NOSENKO's opinion that no mpt was made to recruit TAYLOR his time partly because the did not want to jeopardize more important STORSBERG case Part V.E.3.c.) by risking a p."
+The case was turned over he First Chief Directorate when OR was reassigned from Moscow.